Fish-MIP/FishMIP_extracting-data/Scripts/Creating_Your_Own_Mask_From_Shapefiles.md

     ## Warning in st_cast.MULTIPOLYGON(X[[i]], ...): polygon from first part only

     ## although coordinates are longitude/latitude, st_union assumes that they are planar
     ## although coordinates are longitude/latitude, st_union assumes that they are planar
+    ## although coordinates are longitude/latitude, st_union assumes that they are planar